Ghost-Drive/ghost-node/README.md

-# ghost-ipfs-node
+# ghost-ipfs-gen4-node

-## GhostCloud IPFS node description
+## GXD Network Description

-GhostCloud is a project that aggregates a number of services, such as GhostDrive, GhostVPN etc.
+GXD is a project that aggregates a number of services, such as GhostDrive, GhostVPN etc.
 It is based on the cutting-edge technologies and contains IPFS, SHA3, GUN, Web 3.0, etc. under the hood.
-GhostCloud incorporates a private IPFS network and the purpose of this repository is to automate and simplify the process of node setup in GhostCloud private IPFS network for everyone.
+GXD Network incorporates a private IPFS network and the purpose of this repository is to automate and simplify the process of node setup in GhostCloud private IPFS network for everyone.

 Currently, we fully support only installation in Docker and partially installation on a Linux machine (RHEL,CentOS,Debian,Ubuntu).